+In most cases, you are required to demonstrate that you have in your home bank account the equivalent (in your home currency) of 615€ multiplied by the number of months you will be in France.
+You are not required to open a French bank account for the purposes of applying for a visa.
 Consulates will accept your own bank statement, or the bank statement of a guarantor (such as a parent), as long as the bank statement is accompanied by a notarised declaration indicating that your guarantor will financially support you during your time in France.
 If you have been awarded a scholarship, proof of your award can be used as proof of sufficient financial resources.
-More recently, French immigration authorities have also required proof of accommodation covering your first month in France as well as an insurance certificate.
-Your programme's start date will be indicated on the visa letter from the Paris Office.
-This date indicates the start of Welcome Week; however, you may wish to arrive slightly earlier to find accommodation (see p8) and organise other personal matters.
-If you wish to arrive slightly earlier than the start date of your programme, you should indicate this on your visa application.
-The application fee is set at €50 or its equivalent in your local currency.
-Within three months of your arrival in France, it is compulsory to validate your visa online with the French government at https://administration-etrangers-enfrance.interieur.gouv.fr/particuliers/#/ You will also be asked for your new address in France.
+Proof of accommodation You will also be required to demonstrate that you have booked accommodation for at least the first month of your stay in France.
+In the past, students have made refundable bookings through trusted sources such as Airbnb or Booking.com to meet this requirement.
+Good to know The application fee is set at 99€ or its equivalent in your local currency.
+Within three months of your arrival in France, it is compulsory to validate your visa online with the French government at https://administration-etrangersen-france.interieur.gouv.fr /particuliers/#/ You will also be asked for your new address in France.
 There is more information about this in the After you arrive section of this guide (see p21).
 Please note that extended-stay student visas cannot be combined with what is commonly known as a 'tourist visa'.
 A tourist visa allows foreign nationals to spend up to three months in France without applying for a physical visa.
 However, because you cannot combine an extended-stay student visa with a tourist visa, you cannot 'add on' an additional three months to the start or end date of your student visa.